 As part of the transportation funding initiatives which the General Assembly approved (HB3202) during its 2007 session, local governments in Northern Virginia also were each given a commercial real estate tax option to be used for transportation purposes.
 Under the commercial real estate tax option, localities are now authorized to adopt a differential real estate tax rate on non-residential commercial and industrial property in the City of no more than 25 cents per \$100 of value.
 (Apartments and all other residential property in the City would be excluded from this new tax.)
 Non-residential commercial property includes office, retail, hotel, general commercial, industrial and public utility real property.
 The Ad Hoc Committee that Council established has recommended that Council consider implementing this new tax in the 2 cent to 4 cent range in 2008.
-Recent loss of NVTA and VDOT funds totaling \$21.5 million in FY 2009 make this decision on this commercial add-on tax more germane in 2008.
-A memorandum on this transportation revenue loss and the report of the Ad Hoc Committee are docketed elsewhere on the March 11 Council legislative meeting docket.
+The Ad Hoc committee also recommended business license tax relief for small and medium size retailers.
+Recent loss of NVTA and VDOT funds totaling \$21.5 million in FY 2009